argoproj/argoproj/README.md

 The email address must match your primary GitHub email.
 You do NOT need cryptographic (e.g. gpg) signing.
 * Use `git commit -s --amend ...` to add a signoff to the latest commit, if you forgot.

+To automatically signoff on every commit, copy the `community/dco-signoff-hook/prepare-commit-msg` file to the `.git/hooks` directory in your repo or if you already have such a hook, merge the contents into your existing hook.

 ## What is Argoproj?